fredrikekre/Literate.jl/docs/src/fileformat.md

 ## [**2.2.** Filtering Lines](@id Filtering-Lines)

-It is possible to filter out lines depending on the output format.
-For this purpose, there are three different "tokens" that can be placed on the start of the line:
+It is often useful to filter out lines in the source depending on the output format.
+For this purpose there are a number of "tokens" that can be used to mark the purpose of certain lines:
-- `#md`: markdown output only,
+- `#md `: line exclusive to markdown output,
-- `#nb`: notebook output only,
+- `#nb `: line exclusive to notebook output,
-- `#jl`: script output only.
+- `#jl `: line exclusive to script output,
+- `#src `: line exclusive to the source code and thus filtered out unconditionally.

-Lines starting with one of these tokens are filtered out in the [preprocessing step](@ref Pre-processing).
+Lines *starting* with one of these tokens are filtered out in the [preprocessing step](@ref Pre-processing).

 Suppose, for example, that we want to include a docstring within a `@docs` block